dogweather/forkful/content/en/powershell/strings/concatenating-strings.md

   \ We do it to stitch together text values, creating phrases, sentences, or anything\u2026"
 lastmod: '2024-03-13T22:45:00.274885-06:00'
 model: gpt-4-1106-preview
-summary: "Combining strings, or concatenation, is like making a train of words.
-We\
+summary: Combining strings, or concatenation, is like making a train of words.
-  \ do it to stitch together text values, creating phrases, sentences, or anything\u2026"
 title: Concatenating strings
 weight: 3
 ---